 If you are considering an international vacation with your child, you should absolutely talk with your attorney about whether you need permission from your former spouse before traveling.
 Failure to do so could ultimately lead to criminal charges of kidnapping or a request for a modification to the existing custody order by your former spouse.
 Do not risk criminal or civil penalties simply because you do not want to ask your spouse about taking a trip with your child.

 It is also important to note that in many situations involving international vacations, both parents are required to take part in the process.
 Children under the age of sixteen cannot receive a passport unless both parents sign the necessary documentation, although children sixteen years old and older only need the signature of a single parent on their paperwork.
 And even if the paperwork is all in order, US Customs and Border Patrol recommends that a parent carry a note from the other parent that states that permission was granted for international travel with the child.

 Talk to Our Office

-If you would like to learn more about whether you need to ask for permission before taking your child on vacation, contact a Tampa family lawyer at the law office of Blair H. Chan, III now for a free consultation.
+If you would like to learn more about whether you need to ask for permission before taking your child on vacation, contact a Tampa family lawyer at the law office of Blair H. Chan, III now for an initial consultation.